Skip to content

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE

-The two LoadBalancer services provide external IPs (172.18.1.10 and 172.18.1.11) for the lab nodes.
-The long list of ports are the ports clabernetes exposes by default which spans both regular SSH as well as other common automation interfaces.
+The LoadBalancer services (powered by the kube-vip) also provide us with the external IPs for the lab nodes.
+The long list of ports are the ports clabernetes exposes by default which spans both regular SSH and other well-known management interfaces and their ports.

 ssh admin@172.18.1.10